ubernostrum/django-registration/docs/default-workflow.rst

    .. attribute:: user

-      A ``ForeignKey`` to ``django.contrib.auth.models.User``,
-      representing the user account for which activation information is being stored.
+      A ``OneToOneField`` to the user model, representing the user account for which activation information is being stored.

    .. attribute:: activation_key

       A 40-character ``CharField``, storing the activation key for the account.
-Initially, the activation key is the hexdigest of a SHA1 hash; after activation, this is reset to :attr:`ACTIVATED`.
+Initially, the activation key is the hex digest of a SHA1 hash; after activation, this is reset to :attr:`ACTIVATED`.

    Additionally, one class attribute exists: